denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications.[^11] The Baudot and Murray alphabets were designed with automation in mind.[^12] Both did away with the “end of character” signal that separated letters in Morse code.
+The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era of serial communications.
+The Baudot and Murray alphabets were designed with automation in mind.[^12] Both did away with the “end of character” signal that separated letters in Morse code.
 Signal units were to be divided into letters by count, with every five codes representing a single character.
 Temporal